puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`autoscale_mode`

 Auto scale option for a servicegroup.
-Valid options: **TODO**
+Valid options: 'DISABLED', 'DNS', or 'POLICY'.

 #####`cache_type`

 Cache type supported by the cache server.
-Valid options: **TODO**
+Valid options: 'SERVER', 'TRANSPARENT', 'REVERSE', or 'FORWARD'.

 #####`cacheable`

 Uses the transparent cache redirection virtual server to forward requests to the cache server.
-May not [**TODO**: "May not" as in "can not" or as in "might not"?] be specified if cache_type is 'TRANSPARENT', 'REVERSE', or 'FORWARD'.
+Must not be specified if cache_type is 'TRANSPARENT', 'REVERSE', or 'FORWARD'.

 Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.